shourdev/simplyer/README.md

 ## Support
 For support please join my <a href="https://discord.gg/4Ekyvrkyxn">Discord Server</a>
 ## Copyright
-© 2022 all rights reserved - Shourjjo Majumder.
+© 2022 all rights reserved - Shourjjo Majumder. <br>
+Please mention my repo if you copy it